rmccormick96/Pulse-of-Policy/sentiment_analysis/README.md

-Sure, let's break down the purpose and relevance of each file along with the number of lines of code:
+Breaking down the purpose and relevance of the sentiment file...

 1. **Data Loading:** Import necessary libraries and load data from CSV files for NYT, Washington Post, and CNN.
 Essential for data processing.